Are you concerned your site isn't ranking as well as it could in Google?

 You can use Google’s mobile friendliness test to check whether it passes Google’s quality criteria for this.
-A site that passes everything on their test will appear higher in Google’s search results and around 50% of internet traffic is mobile based currently.
+A site that passes everything on their test will appear higher in Google’s organic search rankings and around 50% of internet traffic is mobile based currently.

 - Do the colour scheme, font size and layout allow visitors to easily read all content on the site?

 This includes visitors who may have poor eyesight, or who are colour-blind (1 in 12 men and around 4.5% of the population as a whole are colour blind).

 - Are images a good resolution and the right dimensions?

 Having compressed images that are the correct dimensions helps your website load faster.
 According to DotCom Tools 53% of visitors abandon a website that takes more than 3 seconds to load, so everything you can do to reduce load time is a bonus and this starts with your graphics.

 - Are there any other flaws in the design?

 When one of our graphic designers looks at your site, they will take into consideration who your target audience is, what colour schemes other sites in your industry use, what symbolism you have used (intentionally or unintentionally) and if there are obvious flaws in the design that might put your visitors off making a purchase or picking up the phone and calling you.
 They will then make clear suggestions on what to improve.

 On-page SEO analysis - structure and code